Cinépolis

 Cinépolis is a Mexico-based international movie theater chain.
-Its name means City of Cinema and its slogan is La Capital del Cine (the Capital of Cinema).
+Its name means City of Cinema and its slogan is La Capital del Cine (The Capital of the Cinema).
 As of 2009 Cinépolis was the biggest cineplex chain in Mexico, with 427 theaters in 97 cities.
-It is also the largest chain in Latin America and one of the largest in the world, also owning cinemas in Spain, India, Indonesia, Oman, Bahrain, Saudi Arabia, United Arab Emirates and the United States.
+It is also the largest chain in Latin America and one of the largest in the world, also owning cinemas in Spain (through Cine Yelmo), India, Indonesia, Oman, Bahrain, Saudi Arabia, United Arab Emirates and the United States.